 The course will run in 8 week sessions.
 During the spring and fall semester there will be a course that runs the first 8 weeks of the semester and a course that runs the last 8 weeks of the semester.
 During the summer the course will run the entirety of the 8 week term.

-The procedures in phlebotomy class is offered in the hybrid setting.
+The procedures in phlebotomy class is offered in the hybrid or face-to-face setting.
 In the hybrid course, the student is responsible for learning the theory based material through the resources provided via the college's learning management system.
-Students are still required to come to campus one day per week for hands-on instruction of obtaining blood samples.
+Students are required to come to campus one day per week for hands-on instruction of obtaining blood samples.
 You will practice drawing blood on your classmates and they will practice on you.

 MEDT 1110 Advanced Phlebotomy